barul42/lifting-log/README.md

-# lifting-track
+# lifting-log
-A quick thing to track weightlifting progresds (also for me to learn PHP)
+A quick thing to log my weightlifting sessions (also for me to learn PHP)